16 Clear Signs You’re About to Be Hacked

-You never update your apps and OS
+You never update your apps and operating systems

 You left your computer unguarded in a coffee shop

-You gave info to an unencrypted site
+You gave information to an unencrypted site

 You ignore account alerts

-You are doing your banking via public Wi-Fi
+You do your banking via public Wi-Fi

 “A common mistake that we see consumers make that puts them at risk for being hacked is connecting to unsecured Wi-Fi hotspots.
-While it can be convenient to plug into free Wi-Fi while on-the-go, it is very easy for attackers to intercept internet traffic sent over an unsecured network.
+While it can be convenient to plug into free Wi-Fi while on the go, it is very easy for attackers to intercept internet traffic sent over an unsecured network.
 Some cybercriminals even create fake Wi-Fi hotspots in public locations in an attempt to steal data from those who connect.
 Avoid connecting to Wi-Fi networks that are not password protected, and never connect to banking or other sensitive sites when on any public Wi-Fi network.” —Brian Anderson, a security expert at Kaspersky Lab North America

 You don’t have a passcode on your phone

-You never back your stuff up
+You never back up your stuff